AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 * [SPARK_EXTERNAL_VALID]
   Values read from objects whose address is specified are assumed to be valid values.
 This assumption is limited to objects annotated with an imprecisely supported address specification (because an explicit check is emitted otherwise).
 Currently there is no model of invalidity or undefinedness.
 The onus is on the user to ensure that all values read from an external source are valid.
 The use of an invalid value invalidates any proofs associated with the value.
+A warning is guaranteed to be issued in that case.

 * [SPARK_STORAGE_ERROR]
   As explained in section :ref:`Dealing with Storage_Error`, GNATprove does not